YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 Since there are too many things to learn, planning your time is important.
-List your targets on paper and think about how much time you would allocate to each task, one day, one week, one month, etc.
+List your targets on paper and think about how much time you would allocate to each task: one morning, one day, one week, one month, two months, etc.